dboddie-canonical-work/disgorged-docs/the-gpio-interface.rst

 :ref:`Hardware IO interfaces <hardware-io-interfaces>` covers some general considerations common to these kinds of devices.

 To use a gpio device, the snap developer must add ``plugs: [ gpio ]`` to a snap’s :ref:`snapcraft.yaml <the-snapcraft-yaml-schema>`.
-The snap user can then access a specific gpio device with an `interface connection <interface-management.md#the-gpio-interface-heading--manual-connections>`__.
+The snap user can then access a specific gpio device with an :ref:`interface connection <interface-management-manual-connections>`.

 Unless the snap is expected to actually use a set of gpio pins that is not predefined, it is recommended to define distinct plugs for each used gpio pin, like: